 For starters, the very reasons that some have cited as potentially off-putting are the very reasons that make it an incredible place to work and preach.
-Because let’s be honest: if you are interested in social justice and actually want to get things done, wouldn’t you want people in the pews who can make a serious difference in their work, say… FBI agents, influential people in NCIS, people who protect and interact with the president on a regular basis, and oh, you know, generals in the armed forces.
+Because let’s be honest: if you are interested in social justice and actually want to get things done, wouldn’t you want people in the pews who can make a serious difference in their work, say… FBI agents, people who protect and interact with the president on a regular basis, and oh, you know, generals in the armed forces.
 Sitting in their pews each week are the people that have the power to make incredibly influential decisions on behalf of our country, and are entrusted with the task of forming many young men and women entering these jobs.
 Rather than reading the New York Times op ed piece and forming an opinion, the people of this parish can go and speak to an actual person working in the Pentagon or investigating an issue on the ground and have a real conversation.
 This is an incredible resource.
 Is it tough to preach here?
 No. Quite the opposite: it’s better informed and more exciting.

 I saw this first hand working with the Care of Creation Committee on Pope Francis’ Laudato Si and the Economics Committee on wealth inequality.
 Both issues are very controversial.
 Both have the possibility of alienating parishioners.
 And yet arch-conservatives and flaming liberals (and of course, us normal people in between!) were able to come together, challenge one another, and not leave the conversation by flipping the table and storming off.
 Why?
 Because the conversation was incredibly intelligent, and more importantly, involved people that knew that the real answer had to include everyone.
 Is this a difficult environment to preach in?
 You bet.